-Join Paul F. Aubin for an in-depth discussion in this video Stitching borders, part of Advanced Modeling in Revit Architecture.
+Join Paul F. Aubin for an in-depth discussion in this video Stitching borders, part of Revit Architecture: Advanced Modeling.

 In the previous movies, we explored a few examples of building custom curtain…panels to apply to our patterned surfaces.…In these cases the pattern applied nicely along the field of the surface but…had some difficulty at the edges.…In this movie, we will begin looking at the process of how to deal with the edge…conditions in your curtain panel families.…So I have here a file called Stitch Edges, and it is a complete version of the…main hub of the museum, and it incorporates the Graffiti Gallery on the backside,…with its curved wall and space frame.…